-The aim of the Hawai'i Psychology Internship Consortium (HI-PIC) is to prepare and retain high quality and culturally competent psychologists to provide collaborative public mental health care for the diverse children, adolescents, and adults of Hawai'i.
+The Hawai'i Psychology Internship Consortium's mission is to prepare and retain psychologists to provide culturally competent public mental health care for the diverse children, adolescents, and adults of Hawai'i.

 The Hawai'i Psychology Internship Consortium (HI-PIC) represents the collaborative effort of three state agencies - the Department of Education, Department of Corrections and Rehabilitation, and the Department of Health - to share resources and faculty for the purpose of providing a diversified educational program for psychology interns.
-Training takes place at eight training sites across four of Hawai'i's islands: Oahu, Kauai, Maui, and Hawai'i (the "Big Island").
+Training takes place at eight training sites across four of Hawai'i's islands: O'ahu, Kaua'i, Maui, and Hawai'i (the "Big Island").